beaamoo/green-elephants/README.md

 - A model for leveraging blockchain and AI technologies to address environmental reporting challenges in other sectors.

 ### Conclusion:
-AgriChain Ledger represents a groundbreaking approach to integrating blockchain technology with AI-driven interfaces to address the critical challenge of carbon emission reporting in agriculture.
+AgriChain Ledger represents a user-centric approach to integrate blockchain technology with AI-driven interfaces to address the critical challenge of carbon emission reporting in agriculture.
 By simplifying the data collection process and incentivizing participation, this project not only aids in the fulfillment of corporate sustainability goals but also empowers farmers, encouraging them to contribute to global environmental efforts.